What Are Clear Braces?

 What Is a Good Age for Braces?

-Regardless of whether you are looking into clear braces, invisible aligners, or even the more traditional metal braces, all orthodontists will tell you not to begin this type of treatment before the age of 8.
+Regardless of whether you are looking to get clear braces, invisible aligners, or even the more traditional metal braces, all orthodontists will tell you not to begin this type of treatment before the age of 8.
 This is because the permanent adult teeth haven’t had enough time to develop within the mouth.
 Most orthodontists will recommend starting teeth braces treatment somewhere between the ages of 10 and 14 years old.

 It’s true that teenagers are typically the age we associate with teeth braces, but this is not exclusively the case.
 In fact, over 30% of orthodontic patients are there for adult braces.